Veteran threatened with deportation seeks pardon for crime

 Advocates for Miguel Perez Jr. want the board to recommend that Gov. Bruce Rauner issue a pardon.
 They hope the Department of Homeland Security will then grant the 38-year-old Perez citizenship retroactively from when he joined the military in 2001.

 Perez served two tours in Afghanistan.
-He’s being held a Wisconsin detention center where he awaits deportation to Mexico.
+He’s being held in a Wisconsin detention center where he awaits deportation to Mexico.

-Perez pleaded guilty to a drug charge for handing a laptop case containing cocaine to an undercover officer.
-He served half of a 15-year prison sentence.
+“I’m pretty much asking for forgiveness and hope they get the right message to Gov. Rauner,” Perez said.

 Most Read Stories